Show All Answers

 This also gives you time to purchase the items you need such as collars, leashes, food, bowls, litter boxes, dog houses, and pet carriers.
 If a pet is already spayed or neutered, you may be able to take the animal home sooner.
 For more information, contact the Animal Services at 479-444-3456.

 Because we take in sick, behaviorally unsound and very old animals, we cannot place all of them in homes.
-If the animal is aggressive or has an illness/injury that will take major resources, we are committed to providing humane euthanasia.
+If the animal is aggressive or has an illness/injury that will take major resources or constitutes a quality of life issue, we are committed to providing humane euthanasia.
+Those decisions are made by our staff Veterinarian.
 For more information, contact the Animal Services at 479-444-3456.

+Opportunities are available for volunteers at the shelter, in the office, and at special events.
+We need people to walk dogs, socialize cats, and generally spread awareness about what we do.
+You can also become a foster parent for us.
 Foster parents will bring animals into their homes to care for while trying to find a forever home for that animal.
 This gives us more space and you get to take an active part in our adoption process.
-We have new volunteer orientation every other Thursday at 5:30pm here at the shelter.
-Contact the Animal Services at 479-444-3456 to find out when the next meeting will be.
+We have new volunteer orientation every other Saturday at 10 am here at our facility.

 Financial donations may be earmarked to help fund our spay and neuter program or any other purpose you would prefer.
 For more information, contact Animal Services at 479-444-3456.

 Any chip that is purchased from Animal Services will be registered with the American Kennel Club (AKC) for you.
 Any change in address or phone numbers should be reported to Animal Services pursuant to Fayetteville city code chapter 92.
 The City of Fayetteville is not responsible for ensuring that your information is kept current.